ritikagup/Illuminati/README.md

 6) User Interaction:
 Users interact with the application through a frontend interface built with Streamlit.
 They input article URLs, view generated summaries, and explore interactive mind maps directly within the Streamlit app.

+## Technologies,Tools and Models

+- Python: Primary programming language for backend development and scripting tasks.

+- Streamlit: Web application framework used for building interactive and data-driven applications.

+- Beautiful Soup: Python library for web scraping, used to extract text content from article URLs.

+- Ollama: It is is an open-source project that serves as a powerful and user-friendly platform for running LLMs on your local machine.
+It acts as a bridge between the complexities of LLM technology and the desire for an accessible and customizable AI experience.

+- Markdown: Lightweight markup language used for formatting text content and generating visual mind maps.

+- Markmap: It is visualization tool that transforms hierarchical data, such as nested lists or mind maps, into interactive diagrams.
+It offers an intuitive way to organize and explore complex relationships, with customizable options for appearance and layout.

+- Mistral: Mistral 7B is a 7-billion-parameter language model released by Mistral AI.
+Mistral 7B is a carefully designed language model that provides both efficiency and high performance to enable real-world applications.
+Due to its efficiency improvements, the model is suitable for real-time applications where quick responses are essential.
+At the time of its release, Mistral 7B outperformed the best open source 13B model (Llama 2) in all evaluated benchmarks.

+## Team
+Ritika Gupta
+Purvi Chaurasia